thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

-# 2.5D U-Net for Vascular Segmentation (HiP-CT) Tutorial
+# 2.5D U-Net for Segmentation Tutorial

 Step-by-step guide to run the Team 1 Kaggle model on the UCL CS HPC.
-The goal is to train/fine-tune this supervised 2.5D U-Net with ConvNeXt-tiny encoder for segmentation of vasculature or other structures in 3D HiP-CT volumes.
+The goal is to train/fine-tune this supervised 2.5D U-Net with ConvNeXt-tiny encoder for segmentation of vasculature or other structures in 3D HiP-CT volumes and then run inference for downstream analyses of these segmentation.

 ---